 Are you simply calculating the average of the pixel values at district level?
 Or some other measure?

+Pixels with in area of interest (AOI), district boundaries in this case, can be evaluated on a pixel by pixel basis in utilizing parrallel processing or summarized by the AOI's mean value for each image.
+In this study, district level mean values of EVI are used to represent agricultural productivity for each 8 day period.

 Is aggregation happening before calculating the summary statistics and integration measures then used as indep vars?
 Or these measures are first calculated at pixel level and then aggregated?
 It’s probably the former but these two methods could give quite different results

+It can be done either way, in this case we find mean values for each 8 day period then run statistics on that.

 In any case, some robustness analyses could be done to see if and how aggregation affects results?

+This could take a while, so I will skip unless reviewers give us trouble.

 Related to the above, are the pixels used within a district always the same across years?
 Say, a district encompasses pixels 1 through 10.
 Now, first year pixels 2 and 5 have cloud cover.
 Then again some of them are removed through land use information (which I assume remains constant over time?).
 Second year, perhaps pixels 3 and 7 have cloud cover.
 But then the pixels used for the aggregation are different and differences between years 1 and 2 could (at least partially) come from this variation in the sample of pixels.
 This is important to address.

+Masking of land use changes varies by time, same with cloud cover.
+So the number of and ID of pixels used will change over time.
+Not sure there is any good way to get around this.
+However considering the use of 8 day composite images, most images will be ‘cloud-free’.

 You mention spline smoothing of EVI values + outlier removal.
 Are these two different procedures you are conducting?
 Or just stating that spline smoothing is implicitly removing outliers?
 If the former, some explanation would be good.

+To minimize the effects of the artifacts described above we test the use of temporal smoothing splines and outlier removal .
+Where outliers above three standard deviations are removed before applying a cubic smoothing spline.

 Overall, I think the introductory section on setting up all the variables to be used later in the model needs more explanation and a more clear description of the steps followed.

+Ok will try to improve

 Now, to the variables and the econometrics.
 The discussion of percentiles wasn’t very clear to me.
 You mention that you use historical percentiles in order to see variation with respect to some historical benchmark.
 But these are then constant across all years for a given district, right?
 Cause in the table it somehow seems that percentiles are calculated within a single year.
 Perhaps these percentiles could be used differently, for example rescaling variables in different districts as a percentage of their 95th percentile before the PCA?
 I think this would capture this historical benchmark a bit better.